SHUBB

 Does Shubb Capos do custom work?

 Yes, sometimes.
 Within certain limitations, we can adapt capos to fit unusually wide, or shallow, or thick necks ...that sort of thing.
-I once even made a capo for a fiddle, but I don't particularly plan on doing it again.
-If it's something we can do without redesigning our product from the ground up, we're often willing to take a shot at it.
-We usually don't charge extra, but it takes us several weeks to work into our production schedule.
+If it's something we can do without redesigning our product from the ground up, or straying too far from our production methods, we're often willing to take a shot at it.
+We usually charge just $5 for the custom work, but it can sometimes taks us a few weeks to work into our production schedule.

 Does the Shubb Dobro capo work on a squareneck or a roundneck?